telepresenceio/telepresence.io/docs/v2.5/extension/install.md

 ## Install Docker

-Telepresence for Docker is avaliable within the Docker Dashboard.
-[Install Docker](https://www.docker.com/get-started) version X.X.X or later.
+Telepresence for Docker is available within the Docker Dashboard.
+[Install Docker](https://www.docker.com/get-started).

 ## Install Telepresence For Docker

 Start up the Docker engine, and open the Docker Dashboard.
-In the left pannel, click `Add Extension`.
+In the left panel, click `Add Extension`.

-TODO SCREENSHOT OR GIF

-You will be given a screen of avaliable extensions.
+You will be given a screen of available extensions.
 Find Telepresence, and click `Install`.
 Telepresence should appear as a tab in the left panel.